samaellovecraft/samaellovecraft/README.md

 # <div align="center">Projects</div>

-- [ctf-write-ups](https://github.com/samaellovecraft/ctf-write-ups) - collection of write-ups and solutions for various Capture The Flag (CTF) challenges that I have participated in.
+- [ctf-write-ups](https://github.com/samaellovecraft/ctf-write-ups) - collection of well-documented write-ups and solutions for various Capture The Flag (CTF) challenges that I have participated in.
 - [ghidralyzer](https://github.com/samaellovecraft/ghidralyzer) - tool that automates the process of creating a project, importing and analyzing a binary in Ghidra from the command line.
 - [cybersiren-aiogram](https://github.com/samaellovecraft/cybersiren-aiogram) - Telegram bot featuring a personality quiz, developed using the aiogram framework.
 - [hdrezka.zen](https://github.com/samaellovecraft/hdrezka.zen) - browser extension created (partly for fun) to improve general well-being by removing comment section.